-Posture: Two diff cases, affirmed for 11th circuit and reversed in first circuit.
+Posture: Two diff cases, affirmed for 11th circuit and reversed in the first circuit.
 Exxon dealers filed suit in Florida District Court, plaintiffs won and appeals affirmed their use of jurisdiction.
 In Starkist, Puerto Rico District Ct ruled for defendants, appeals reversed but did not allow family members to go to court, SCOTUS reverses again.

 Starkist – 9 year old girl sued them in diversity in U.S. District for District of Puerto Rico, and lost because District ct found that no one met the dollar amount needed.
-However, Ct of appeals reversed and let girl go through because her amount met minimum BUT said that family members cannot get through because do not meet requisite.
+However, Ct of appeals reversed and let the girl go through because her amount met minimum BUT said that family members cannot get through because do not meet requisite.
 SCOTUS reverses.

 Decision: Said that as long as at least one plaintiff satisfies the amount in controversy requirement then there is no problem

-Reasoning: **Notes from 792 - 796** said that Exxon mobile said that as long as there is at least one claim that satisfies the full jurisdictional amount in controversy requirement with no other jurisdictional defects, that satisfies original jurisdiction over claim.
+Reasoning: **Notes from 792 - 796** said that Exxon mobile said that as long as there is at least one claim that satisfies the full jurisdictional amount in controversy requirement with no other jurisdictional defects, that satisfies original jurisdiction over the claim.
 Further, once they look at jurisdiction question, they look at constitution and statute.
 Nothing in 1367 says anything about withholding supplemental jurisdiction over claims of plaintiffs certified as class action

-Court says that as long as one claim has original jurisdiction (includes amount in controversy and diversity) and no other jurisdictional defects, then all claims can be brought in even without amount in controversy.
+Court says that as long as one claim has original jurisdiction (includes the amount in controversy and diversity) and no other jurisdictional defects, then all claims can be brought in even without amount in controversy.
 (What about without diversity?)
-Once it determines if it has original jurisdiction, it goes to question of whether it has constitutional and statutory basis for the other claims.
+Once it determines if it has original jurisdiction, it goes to question of whether it has a constitutional and statutory basis for the other claims.

 Stevens Dissent: Looks at legislative history to support Ginsburg’s interpretation.